Difference between Artificial Intelligence and Machine Learning

 Summary of AI vs ML

-• AI refers to the development of computer systems that are capable of performing tasks that require human intelligence.
-On the other hand, ML is a specific approach to AI that involves teaching a machine to learn from data and improve its performance over time, without being explicitly programmed.
+• AI refers to developing computer systems capable of performing tasks requiring human intelligence.
+On the other hand, ML is a specific approach to AI that involves teaching a machine to learn from data and improve its performance over time without being explicitly programmed.

-• While AI has a broad focus and aims to develop systems that can perform a variety of tasks, ML has a more narrow focus and is concerned with training machines to perform specific tasks.
+• While AI has a broad focus and aims to develop systems that can perform various tasks, ML has a narrow focus and is concerned with training machines to perform specific tasks.
 ML is one of the components of AI, along with Deep Learning.

 Conclusion